sylvainhalle/textidote/Readme.md

 ![Screenshot](https://raw.githubusercontent.com/sylvainhalle/textidote/master/docs/assets/images/Screenshot.png)

 As you can see, the page shows your original LaTeX source file, where some portions have been highlighted in various colors.
-These correpond to regions in the file where an issue was found.
+These correspond to regions in the file where an issue was found.
 You can hover your mouse over these colored regions; a tooltip will show a message that describes the problem.